SJTU-VLG/server_utils/USER_MANUAL.md

     export PATH="$PATH:/usr/local/anaconda3/envs/py2/bin"
     ```

-**Please do not install an entire Anaconda package in your own directory,** which occupies much unnecessary space of the server.
-When you need to import some packages which has not been installed in the system Anaconda yet (normally you will get `ModuleNotFoundError`), you can choose one of the following solutions:
+**Please do not install an entire Anaconda package in your own directory**, which will occupy much unnecessary storage space in the server.
+If your program needs to import some third-party python modules which have not been installed in the system Anaconda yet (normally you will get a `ModuleNotFoundError` from your program's output), you can take one of the following solutions to make it right:
-   1. Contact the administrator, tell the administrator what packages you need, and the administrator will install these packages into the system Anaconda directory.
+   1. Contact the [administrator](mailto:bcmilht@outlook.com), tell the administrator which package(s) you need to use, the administrator will install the package(s) into the system Anaconda once your message has been received.
-   2. Install packages in your directory by entering the following commands:
+   2. Install the package(s) yourself in your own directory by one of the following options:
-      * Install by [`pip install`](https://pip.pypa.io/en/stable/reference/pip_install/#options) with `--user` option
+      - Install by [`pip install`](https://pip.pypa.io/en/stable/reference/pip_install/#options) with `--user` option:
         ```bash
         $ pip install package_name --user
         ```

-      * Install by [`conda install`](https://conda.io/docs/commands/conda-install.html) with `-p` option
+      - Install by [`conda install`](https://conda.io/docs/commands/conda-install.html) with `-p` option:
         ```bash
         $ conda install package_name -p /path/to/your/directory
         ```

+      - Download the source code and build it by yourself in your own directory.

+      For the package installed by `conda` in your own directory, make sure to add the corresponding path to your `$PYTHONPATH` so that your python program can find it.

 For creating an isolate Python environment for one of your projects when necessary, see ["Create an environment with conda"](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for more information.

 #### 3.2.2 CUDA 9.0